frontarm/navi/packages/website/src/pages/guides/static-rendering.md

   // The `pages` switch passed to `Navi.app()` pages,

+  // An object containing all rendered pages and redirects siteMap,
 }) {
   // Create an in-memory Navigation object with the given URL let navigation = Navi.createMemoryNavigation({ pages, url })